ZILtoid1991/pixelperfectengine/docs/formats/mapformat.md

 5) Y coordinate.

 `scaleHoriz` and `scaleVert` sets the horizontal and vertical scaling values with 1024 (1.0) being the default one.
-`masterAlpha` sets the master alpha value for rendering to the raster.
+`masterAlpha` sets the master alpha value for rendering to the raster. `palSel` selects the palette, and `palShift` sets the length of the selected palette.

 ### 'RenderingMode'